top of page

 • Quick Refresh - the app keeps track of knowledge objects via searches that are scheduled every 15 minutes, and as such won't know about very recent changes.
 This is where you can run these searches on an adhoc basis.

-• Health - check the app's configuration health, impact on storage and performance
+• Health > Health - check the app's configuration health, impact on storage and performance

 • Setup - required the first time you install the app, to avoid a diff explosion.